-When reviewing a website as part of our Yoast SEO Care service, we check a website from multiple angles.
-To do so we use a variety of tools to determine what needs improvement.
+After so many years in the SEO business, we’ve gathered quite a toolset, to check a website from multiple angles and determine what needs improvement.
 Some tools are for analyzing, some for clearing things up when we are in doubt.
 It only seems logical to provide you with a list of some of these tools and encourage you to use them as well.
 Here they are: